 I actually don’t ride this route as mapped any more.
 I like a good hill, so I do the 36-mile Marshall Wall option described in Adding Miles, but I have to give up Pt.
 Reyes Station to do it.

 Mapmyride’s elevation total seems misleadingly small (RidewithGPS has a total vert of 2200 ft).
 There are no killer climbs, but all that rolling adds up, and I’m willing to guarantee you’ll get a workout.
 The Marshall-Petaluma Rd loop has 3000 ft of gain, which isn’t nasty but is far from flat.

-This route comes by way of my friends Susan and Hazi.
-I’ve always ridden it counterclockwise, though I see no reason why you have to.
+I’ve always ridden this route counterclockwise, though I see no reason why you have to.
 You can begin it anywhere.
 If you start at the intersection of Nicasio Valley Rd. and Pt.
 Reyes Petaluma Rd (aka Petaluma Pt.
 Reyes Rd.), go NNE (which Northern Californians call “east”) toward Petaluma.
 The traffic here is the worst you’ll see until Hwy 1.
 Soon on your left you pass the Cheese Factory, with good bathrooms and free cheese samples.
 Note the “No lifeguard on duty” sign on the bathrooms.